 Utah State law requires that cities prepare a general plan for the "present and future needs of the municipality."
-This plan is the official statement that describes overall goals and strategies for the future development of the city.
+This plan is the official statement that describes overall goals and strategies for future development of the city.
 This plan functions within a community to:

 - Improve the physical environment of the community as a setting for human activity.
-This purpose is in accord with the broad objective of local government to promote the health, safety, order, convenience, prosperity, and general welfare of the citizens. - Promote the public interest of the community at large, rather than the interest of individuals or special interest groups within the community.
-By adopting and following a general guideline it will help prevent arbitrary, capricious, biased actions.
+This purpose is in accord with the broad objective of local government to promote the health, safety, order, convenience, prosperity, and general welfare of the citizens. - Promote the public interest of the community at large, rather than the interest of individuals or special interest groups.
+By adopting and following a general guideline it will help prevent arbitrary, capricious, and/or biased actions.
 The contributions of the plan to a democratically responsible government help safeguard the public interest. - Facilitate the democratic determination and implementation of community policies on physical development.
 A general plan is a policy instrument.
 It is a declaration of longrange goals.
 It places the responsibility for determining policies on the elected officials and provides an opportunity for citizen participation under the democratic process. - Inject long range consideration into short range actions.
-It provides for coordination through time, to attempt to make sure that today's decisions lead to tomorrow's goals.
+It provides for coordination through time, so that today's decisions lead to tomorrow's goals.
 The use of forecasts and the establishment of long-range goals are significant features of the general plan. - Bring professional and technical knowledge to bear on the making of political decisions concerning the physical development of the city.
-This is intended to promote wiser decision making, to achieve informed, constructive government.
 The importance of a general plan as a policy document and a general guide to the future of River Heights should be emphasized.
 It should be considered as a compass.
-It sets the direction which the City should take but it is not static.
+It sets the direction which the city should take but it is not static.
 Future events may necessitate a change in course.
-It should be reevaluated on a regular basis and updated as it becomes necessary to do so to guarantee its relevancy.
+It should be reevaluated on a regular basis and updated as it becomes necessary to guarantee its relevancy.